soframel/alarm-decoder/README.md

-This is a very first draft of a simple android app, that will allow me to decode "encoded" SMSs sent by my alarm system, in order to display in clear text which sensor is having a problem.
+This is a simple android app to decode "encoded" SMSs sent by alarm systems that use the "ContactID" syntax (for example Abus).
+It displays SMS sent from a specific number, and decodes them according to predefined settings for:
+- ContactID event codes
+- user codes
+- sensor codes

+The ContactID syntax recognized is based on 15 numbers followed by one letter, which are:
+0: constant (?)
+_ _ _: owner of alarm
+18: syntax (should always be 18 for ContactID)
+_ : event kind
+_ _ _: ContactID event code
+_ _: user
+_ _ _: zone (sensor)
+_: checksum (hexa)